SkuBee/Odin-Recipe/README.md

 # Odin-Recipe
-Work on building these skills: create a repository, Git basics, boilerplate, links, images, Absolute and relative paths, text, work flow, commit messages, and joy.
+Work on building these skills: create a repository, Git basics, Boilerplate, Links, Images, Absolute and Relative paths, Text, Work Flow, Commit Messages, and Joy.